Soy Candle Making

 Are you ready to begin soy candle making?
 Consider these things first to get candle making right the first time!

-Soy candle making is a lot like making bath bombs.
+Soy candle making is a lot like soap making.
 You can fully experiment with scents and colors, unleashing your creativity!
 Even choosing the containers for candles is a part of the fun.

-And just like making bath bombs, you never know exactly how the color or scent will come out until you go through the steps of soy candle making.
-But, there are a few things you should consider before gathering your candle making supplies.
+And just like making soap, you never know exactly how the color or scent will come out until you go through the steps.
+But before you jump in, there are a few things you should consider before gathering your candle making supplies.

 Basically, anytime we burn poor or cheaply made candles, chemicals can fill and linger in our home – long past blowing out the candle, which in effect can cause the air in our homes to become fairly unhealthy.